CodeBusters-Wordle-Crackdown/CSCEA465_PL_EHR-DB/README.md

 This project simulates an **SQL injection attack** on a centralized **Electronic Health Record (EHR) database**, evaluates vulnerabilities, and implements security measures to defend against them.
 The goal is to demonstrate real-world cybersecurity threats and best practices in database security.

 ## Team Roles
-- **Team Lead:** Constantine Hinds (Dynamic role – supports all teams as needed)
+- **Team Lead:** Constantine Hinds
+  - Dynamic role – supports all teams as needed
+- **Defensive Team:** Nicasio and Gwen
-- **Database Team:** Designs and implements a simple database with patient records and user authentication. **Once complete, they join the Defense Team.**
+  - Designs and implements a simple database with patient records and user authentication.
-- **Defensive Team:** Implements security measures to prevent SQL injection, such as input validation, prepared statements, and encryption.
+  - Implement security measures to prevent SQL injection, such as input validation, prepared statements, and encryption.
+- **Offensive Team: Clint and Constantine**
-- **Offensive Team:** Conducts **three rounds of SQL injection attacks**, refining techniques and exposing vulnerabilities after each round.
+  - Conducts **three rounds of SQL injection attacks**, refining techniques and exposing vulnerabilities after each round.

 ## Project Timeline
 | Date | Task |